 A porcelain veneer is a thin shell that is designed to cover the front surface of a tooth.
 Each veneer is custom-shaped to the fit the contour of your teeth.
 The right veneer is a quick and easy way to fix a cosmetic issue in your smile.
 We may recommend a veneer for teeth that have minor chips, stains, or gaps in between them.
 The most common material for a veneer is porcelain.
 Porcelain is the ideal material for veneers because it provides strength and an appearance that is comparable to natural tooth enamel.

 During your consultation, Aaron Cooley, DDS or Brandon Cooley, DDS will review the procedure, and determine with you whether or not veneers are the ideal solution.
-The procedure is broken down into two appointments.
+The procedure for porcelain veneers is broken down into two appointments.

 During your first appointment, we will remove a minor amount of enamel from the front surface of the tooth.
 Typically, we remove about ½ millimeter of enamel to accommodate the thickness of a veneer.
 Once the tooth is prepared, we will make an impression and send it to the laboratory.
 At the lab, our technicians will fabricate your veneer using the finest porcelain available.